-- 3.104.Miscommunication can appear on all three sides of this triangle.
-Even in cases where two roles fall on the same person (e.g. modeller and expert are the same person), there is still one more communication link which can fail. - 3.105.A formalized feedback between all three different roles reduces the risk of misunderstanding or misusing assumptions based on expert judgement. - 3.106.An example for evidencing this feedback is to include in the documentation addressed in Guideline 22: - A summary of the context and application of assumptions based on expert judgement, jointly signed off by the provider and the user; - Minutes of meetings where decisions on assumptions have been made; - Reports of working groups on which the decisions were based. - 3.107.While a sound process, feedback and sign-off, as well as documentation and validation may reduce or eliminate bias in an assumption based on expert judgement and increase its reliability, some uncertainty may always remain. - 3.108.
-The remaining uncertainty can be made transparent in a variety of ways, both qualitative and quantitative ones: for example, the expert gives a qualitative indication of the degree of certainty; alternatively the expert provides plausible upper and lower bounds in case of a parameter setting. - 3.109.Knowing the degree of uncertainty inherent in assumptions based on expert judgement enables the undertaking to judge its impact on the final model output as well as identifying areas of model risk and potential future model improvements, taking into account the materiality of the assumptions based on expert judgement.
+- 5.108.
+Miscommunication can appear on all three sides of this triangle.
+Even in cases where two roles fall on the same person (e.g. modeller and expert are the same person), there is still one communication link which can fail. - 5.109.A formalized feedback between all three different roles reduces the risk of misunderstanding or misusing assumptions based on expert judgement. - 5.110.An example for evidencing this feedback is to include in the documentation addressed in Guideline 21: - A summary of the context and application of assumptions based on expert judgement, jointly signed off by the provider and the user; - Minutes of meetings where decisions on assumptions have been made; - Reports of working groups on which the decisions were based. - 5.111.
+While a sound process, feedback and sign-off, as well as documentation and validation may reduce or eliminate bias in an assumption based on expert judgement and increase its reliability, some uncertainty always remains. - 5.112.
+The remaining uncertainty can be made transparent in a variety of ways, both qualitative and quantitative ones: for example, the expert gives a qualitative indication of the degree of certainty; alternatively the expert provides plausible upper and lower bounds in case of a parameter setting. - 5.113.Knowing the degree of uncertainty inherent in assumptions based on expert judgement enables the undertaking to judge its impact on the final model output as well as identifying areas of model risk and potential future model improvements, taking into account the materiality of the assumptions based on expert judgement.

-Guideline 22 - Documentation
+Guideline 21 - Documentation